 - Improvement of the economic security and independence of the country from electricity imports;

 - Reduction of acute winter electricity shortages in the country;

-- Growth of the export potential of the Kyrgyz Republic through exports of excess electricity to the ACF member states, improvement of the balance of payment of the Kyrgyz Republic.
+- Growth of the export potential of the Kyrgyz Republic through exports of excess electricity to the EFSD member states, improvement of the balance of payment of the Kyrgyz Republic.